silenceinspace/Todo-project/README.md

 **Manipulations with tasks:** (_CRUD principle_)

 1. Creation - task is created based on a common template;
-2. Reading - task be retrived and grouped with other similar tasks;
+2. Reading - task can be retrived and grouped with other similar tasks;
 3. Update - task can be edited, i.e. a changed title;
 4. Deletion - task can be removed from an app's storage due to two reasons: completing or early removal;